-This website it is not designed to be the only support someone who is experiencing a crisis receives.
+This website is not designed to be the only support someone who is experiencing a crisis receives.

 If you need immediate support, speak to a friend or family member you trust AND speak to a professional.